Chart Color Schemes

 Health performance in Logan Central is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Logan Central faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Multiple health conditions impact both younger and older age groups.
-Private health cover is low at approximately 44% (around 2,861 people), compared to Greater Brisbane's 55.8%.
+Logan Central faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high, affecting both younger and older age groups.
+Private health cover is low at approximately 44% of the total population (around 2,858 people), compared to 55.8% in Greater Brisbane and a national average of 55.7%.

-Nationally, the average is 55.7%.
-The most prevalent medical conditions are mental health issues affecting 9.7% of residents and asthma impacting 9.0%.
-Conversely, 67.3% report being free from medical ailments, compared to 69.2% in Greater Brisbane.
-Working-age individuals face notable health challenges due to higher chronic condition rates.
-The area has 14.6% (939 people) of residents aged 65 and over.
-Health outcomes among seniors present some challenges but are broadly in line with national rankings for the general population.
+The most prevalent medical conditions are mental health issues and asthma, affecting 9.7% and 9.0% of residents respectively.
+Conversely, 67.3% of residents report no medical ailments, compared to 69.2% in Greater Brisbane.
+Working-age individuals face notable health challenges due to elevated chronic condition rates.
+The area has 14.4% of residents aged 65 and over (925 people), with seniors facing some health outcome challenges, although national rankings are broadly in line with the general population.

 Frequently Asked Questions - Health